 Viewing Comments For A Single Post In The WordPress Admin Area

 You can view all pending and approved comments of a post by opening it in the post editor.
-Just navigate to Posts -> All posts and then click on the edit link below the post that you want to open.
-On the editor of the post, you will see all comments made for the post.
+Just navigate to Comments and then click ‘Pending’ or ‘Approved’ to see pending or approved comments made.

 Turn Off Comments For Specific Posts In WordPress